Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Scented lotions and candles

-Lotions and candles are probably the most commonly used forms of aromatherapy and can be found almost anywhere, from drugstores to department stores.
+Lotions and candles are among the most commonly used forms of aromatherapy and are available almost anywhere, from drugstores to department stores.

-Discount retailers like Target, Ross, and Marshalls often have great deals on these products.
+Discount retailers such as Target, Ross, and Marshalls often offer great deals on these products.

 Essential oils